MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/touch.md

 ## Manipulating One Bitmap

 The **Touch Manipulation** page demonstrates touch manipulations on a single bitmap.
-This sample makes use of the touch-tracking effect presented in the article [Invoking Events from Effects](~/xamarin-forms/app-fundamentals/effects/touch-tracking.md).
+This sample makes use of the touch-tracking effect presented in the article [**Invoking Events from Effects**](~/xamarin-forms/app-fundamentals/effects/touch-tracking.md).

 Several other files provide support for the **Touch Manipulation** page.
 The first is the [`TouchManipulationMode`](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Transforms/TouchManipulationMode.cs) enumeration, which indicates the different types of touch manipulation implemented by the code you'll be seeing: